studiohyperdrive/api-docs/README.md

     * Package will search for Swagger docs in folder and nested folders.
 * NODE_ENV
     * Package exposes two routes only in specific NODE_ENV's.
+* host
+    * host is the domain name or IP address (IPv4) of the host that serves the API.
+    * Empty by default.
+* basePath
+    * basePath is the URL prefix for all API paths, relative to the host root.
+It must start with a leading slash /.
+    * Defaults to "/".
+* schemes
+    * schemes are the transfer protocols used by the API.
+Swagger supports the http, https, and WebSocket schemes – ws and wss.
+    * Defaults to "https".

 ## Usage ##